Bemerton

 Bemerton, once a rural hamlet and later a civil parish to the west of Salisbury, Wiltshire, England, is now a suburb of that city.
 Modern-day Bemerton has areas known as Bemerton Heath, Bemerton Village and Lower Bemerton.

 History

 In 1086, the Domesday Book recorded four households at Bermentone or Bimertone.
-Until 1894, Bemerton was a chapelry of Fugglestone St Peter, but it was then established as a parish in its own right.
-In 1927 a large part of Bemerton was transferred to the borough of Salisbury, and in 1934 Bemerton civil parish was dissolved: most of its population was transferred to the newly created parish of Quidhampton, and the remainder to Wilton borough.
+Bemerton was formerly a chapelry in the parish of Fugglestone St Peter.
+On 30 September 1894 Bemerton became a separate civil parish, then on 1 October 1927 a large part of Bemerton was transferred to the borough of Salisbury, and on 1 April 1934 Bemerton civil parish was dissolved: most of its population was transferred to the newly created parish of Quidhampton, and the remainder to Wilton borough.
+In 1931 the parish had a population of 418.

 Religious sites

 Bemerton has two Church of England parish churches, and a third which is now a community venue.

 St Andrew

 The small St Andrew's Church, built in flint and local limestone, is described by Historic England as "a substantial survival of the form and fabric of a small Medieval village church".
 A chapel of St Andrew at Bemerton was recorded in 1286, and is known to be dependent on St Peter's, Fugglestone by 1340.
 The present building is from the 14th century, although a blocked round-arched door survives from a Norman church.

 The church has become known for its association with the poet and priest George Herbert (1593–1633).
 He was appointed rector in 1630 and immediately set about restoring the dilapidated church and its rectory.
 Herbert's only prose work, A Priest to the Temple (usually known as The Country Parson), offers practical advice to rural clergy.
 Already ill on his appointment, he died in 1633 aged 39 and was buried at the church.

 Repairs and alterations were made in 1776, in 1866 (by T.H.
 Wyatt) and more thoroughly in 1894–6 by C.E.
 Ponting, thus little of the early building remains.
 The small bell-turret was added in the late 18th century.

 Ponting's restoration added interior fittings in 17th-century style.
-The 1943 west window depicting Herbert and his friend Nicholas Ferrar is by Townshend and Howson.
+The 1934 west window depicting Herbert and his friend Nicholas Ferrar is by Townshend and Howson.
 The church was recorded as Grade II* listed in 1952 and services are still held there, although it has only about 30 seats.